 Please note that if you have insensitive skin due to poor circulation, diabetes or nerve damage, you should consult a doctor before treating your corns.

-Some of the over-the-counter treatments include salicylic acid, which helps to dissolve the keratin structure that makes up the dead skin.
+- Over the counter (OTC) options – Cushioned pads like Compeed® Corn cushions have hydrocolloid technology to provide pain relief and help stop further rubbing.
+Other OTC options include treatments containing salicylic acid, which helps to dissolve the keratin structure that makes up the dead skin.
 Following the treatment, the dead skin will turn white and can be filed away.
 These treatments should only be used cautiously as the salicylic acid might irritate the surrounding healthy skin and should not be used on cracked corns.
 If you have diabetes or poor circulation, you should avoid these treatments, or consult your doctor before any treatment.

 Corns can often return, if the source of pressure causing it remains.
 Therefore, it is important to find the source of the pressure and avoid it.